Free consultation 402-431-9000

 • Dementia

 Pre-existing injuries can also lead to an increased risk of fall accidents.
-If an individual has an old injury such as a partially healed broken ankle or hip, for example, this could affect mobility and result in a subsequent fall.
+If an individual has an old injury, such as a partially healed broken ankle or hip, for example, this could affect mobility and result in a subsequent fall.

 People on Certain Medications

-Over-the-counter and prescription medications can cause side effects that lead to slip and fall accidents.
+Over-the-counter and prescription medications can cause side effects that lead to slip-and-fall accidents.
 Many medications have labels that warn patients they may cause dizziness, vertigo, lightheadedness, fainting, fatigue, low blood pressure or loss of balance.
 These side effects can all increase the risk of an individual suffering a slip and fall injury.

 Individuals With Certain Occupations